Blaž Kavčič

-Blaž Kavčič (born 5 March 1987) is a Slovenian former professional tennis player.
+Blaž Kavčič (born 5 March 1987) is a Slovenian tennis coach and former professional player.

 He was the highest ranked Slovenian male player ever, achieving a career-high of World No. 68 in August 2012, until Aljaž Bedene began to play for Slovenia again in January 2018, overtaking him with a career high ranking of 49.
 He became the first Slovenian ATP singles player to: achieve a Top 100 ranking, win a Grand Slam main draw match and perform at the Summer Olympics.
 He became the second Slovene ATP player earning over 2 million US dollars in prize money and is the second highest ever paid male Slovene player in history after Aljaž Bedene.

 Tennis career

-2005-2006: Turned Pro, Davis Cup debut
+2005–2007: Turning pro, Davis Cup debut

 Kavčič turned professional in 2005 playing exclusively on the ATP Futures and ATP Challenger Series circuit for three seasons.

 In 2006, Kavčič made his Davis Cup debut for Slovenia.

-2008-2009
+2008–2009: ATP Challenger debut

-In 2008 he qualified for ATP events – in Zagreb, where he lost to Roko Karanušić.
+In 2008 he qualified for the ATP event in Zagreb, where he lost to Roko Karanušić.
 In Pörtschach he defeated Teymuraz Gabashvili in the first round before losing to Igor Kunitsyn.
 He finished the year ranked No. 260.

 In 2009 he didn't play in any of ATP Tour main draws.
 He played in qualifications of three Grand Slams, but lost all of them.
 He also played in Davis Cup.

-2010
+2010–2011: Major debut and first wins

 In 2010 he reached the second round in Houston on clay, but lost to big serving Sam Querrey.

 Kavčič played in the 2010 French Open where he won his first grand slam match by defeating Eduardo Schwank.
 He became the first Slovenian male player to directly qualify for a Grand Slam tournament without having to go through qualifying rounds.

 Together with Slovenia Davis Cup Team he won the 2010 Davis Cup Europe/Africa Zone Group II, ensuring Slovenia to advance to Europe/Africa Zone Group I.

-2011

-In 2011 at Chennai Open he reached his first career quarterfinal on the ATP Tour.
+In 2011 in Chennai he reached his first career quarterfinal on the ATP Tour.
 He lost there against Tomáš Berdych from Czech Republic.

-In the 2011 Australian Open he reached the second round for the first time in his career.
-He was the first Slovenian ATP player in 2R of Australia.
+At the 2011 Australian Open he reached the second round for the first time in his career.
+He was the first Slovenian ATP player ever in the second round of the Major in Australia.

-As a first Slovenian player on ATP Masters 1000 series he performed at 2011 Sony Ericsson Open in Miami and lost in three sets in the first round against Olivier Rochus.
+As the first Slovenian player to participate in the ATP Masters 1000 series, he made his debut at 2011 Sony Ericsson Open in Miami and lost in three sets in the first round against Olivier Rochus.

-At Serbia Open he lost his second quarterfinal match in straight sets against Novak Djokovic.
+At the 2011 Serbia Open he lost his second quarterfinal match in straight sets against Novak Djokovic.

-At 2011 Swedish Open he lost his third quarterfinal match against Tomáš Berdych.
+At the 2011 Swedish Open he lost his third quarterfinal match against Tomáš Berdych.

-In the 2011 US Open he played his first tournament where he lost in 1R.
-He also played his first Grand Slam Men's Doubles and lost in first round.
+At the 2011 US Open he played his first tournament where he lost in the first round.
+He also played his first Grand Slam men's doubles and lost in the first round.